vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 73. Tiruvoymozhi.
 3-2-1 CHAPTER

 of the truth and (2) erraneous knowledge and so also (3) sub. jection to sepse-pleasures.
-As Sri Ramanuja says, "This \*\* (association with matter) causes obscuration of a knowledge of the essential nature of Bhagavan and also false knowledge.
+As Sri Rāmanuja says, "This \*\* (association with matter) causes obscuration of a knowledge of the essential nature of Bhagavan and also false knowledge.
 Besides it makes the jiva think that tbis association is delightful."
 As & consequence of this, it induces the jiva to disobey His orders and do forbidden things for the sake of petty pleasures.
 To quote again the words of the Alwar: "Is it right on Thy part to confound my soul and excite my five senses by showing me, who am & sinner, all sorts of petty pleasures?"
 One act of disobedience leads to further acts of sin.
-Well bas it been said, "Sin "committed again and again destroys wisdom and the man withoot wisdom begins further acts of a sinful nature."
+Well has it been said, "Sin "committed again and again destroys wisdom and the man withoot wisdom begins further acts of a sinful nature."
 In consequence the Lord makes the jiva wander again and again through the cycle of life in the womb, birth, old age, death, and bell, as stated by Himself, "I throw them always into asuric births" By means of the scriptures of those who are actuated by rajas and tamas, which show the way to secure petty pleasures, the jiva is made to fall at the feet of petty deities who are themselves souls ( kshetrajna) fettered with similar cbains.
 “Those who are actuated by rajas" it has been declared, “worship gakshas and Rakshasas ; and those who are actuated by tamas worship the spirits of the dead and elemental spirits ( Bhūtagana)".
 The jiva is deloded into considering bimself as greatly benefited by the mean and gruesome enjoyments afforded by these deities in the same way as worms find a pleasure in dirt and filth.

 Even those who practise yoga are made to practise it in con.
 Dection with petty deities or in the meditations of such inanimate

-75. Sri Ramanuja : Peria Gadyam.
+75. Sri Rāmanuja : Peria Gadyam.
 77. Mahabharata: Udyoga parva 35- 73.
 76. Tiruvoymozhi.
 69.9.
 78. Bhagavad gita.
 16-19.

 19. Bhagavad Gita : 174.